ajaxray/docker-compose-laravel/README.md

 - **Add/Remove/Modify services of docker-compose**

     If you need to add/remove/modify any service anytime later (after `docker-compose up`), feel free to do.
-    Just remember to run the following commands from project directory to apply the changes -
+    Just remember to run the following commands from project directory to apply your changes -
     ```shell script
     docker-compose down
     docker-compose up --force-recreate --build -d